-Mistakes that rise to the level of malpractice can be caused by screwing up a prenuptial that opens you to significant liability and lengthy litigation.
-In the divorce process, sub-par representation can lead to bad results that may be difficult or impossible to change.
+Mistakes that rise to the level of malpractice can be caused by something such as improper analysis or research, poor drafting of an agreement, failure to meet deadlines, incompetence in preparing or trying a case, to name just a few.
+Mistakes caused by lawyers can often result in losing a case, suffering financial loss, and incurring unnecessary attorney's fees.
+In some cases, a lawyer's mistake may result in opening you to significant liability and lengthy litigation.
+In the divorce or civil processes, sub-par representation can lead to bad results that may be difficult or impossible to change.

 More Than Mere Allegations

 Speculation, surmise, or the possibility/probability that the wrongful conduct cost you money is not enough to support a case.
 Often the key is in finding actual proof that the conduct was negligent, and that the negligence caused the damage incurred by the client.
 This aspect, called causation, is often hard or impossible to prove without speculation or taking risk in proving what would have happened if not for the negligent conduct.
 The attorneys at Kaplan Law L.L.C. will give you honest advice if your case is not worth your investment of time or money.

 Sometimes while analyzing a potential malpractice case, the attorneys at Kaplan Law L.L.C. discovery a way to fix or minimize the damage caused, in the trial court or through an appeal.
 However, there are very short deadlines that must be met to go back to the trial court or appeal the orders of the court, so the sooner the client acts the more likely the time limitations are met.

 Also, in certain situations, special notices must be sent out to preserve your right to sue.
 Therefore, it is extremely critical not to delay having a potential claim analyzed.
 Many very good cases have been thrown out of court due to delays in bringing those claims or in delays in consulting a malpractice lawyer.